b3b00/csly/README.md

 Some languages use indentation to deonte blocks (think of Python or Yaml ).
 CSLY provides a way to manage this.
 Head to [Indented Languages](https://github.com/b3b00/csly/wiki/indented-languages)

->### Easily use indentation to make your language structure more readable
+>### Easily use indentation to make your language structure more readable.

 ### generic lexer ###